-The recommended equipment for storage (cold rooms, refrigerators, freezers) and transport (cold boxes, vaccine carriers) has to comply with a set of performance standards defined by WHO.
+The World Health Organisation (WHO) recommends equipment for the storage (cold rooms, refrigerators, freezers) and transport (cold boxes, vaccine carriers) of vaccines and medicines and has defined a set of performance standards for these.